 It's holiday season, so it must be time for a riff on red and green.
 This is the red -- a gorgeous burgundy with fuchsia and gold.
 It's so very pretty!
 This is a fresh, lively eyelash lace which is a true lace and not at all stretchy.
 It's a very modern Chantilly-style lace with a bit more body than the light-as-a-feather laces that generally characterize Chantilly lace.
 We have yet another Liz making us a gorgeous garment with this lace, using the Stretch Silk Satin option and the Esplanade pattern by Orange Lingerie.
 Isn't it gorgeous??
 Jennie from Annie and Myras also fell in love with this kit and made her signature pattern, the Vivien plus the Harriet bra from Cloth Habit and a pair of undies of her own design.
 What a wonderful set of inspiration from our Featured Artists!

-This bra kit features either Stretch Silk Satin, Microduoplex, Sheer Cup Lining, Super Simplex or Microlycra as the base fabric.
+This bra kit features either Stretch Silk Satin, Microduoplex, Sheer Cup Lining, Super Simplex, Microlycra or Tricot as the base fabric.
 One kit contains everything that you need to make a bra and has enough fabric for 2 with many sizes.
 To get the second bra with larger sizes, upgrade to the half yard of cup fabric and add a bra finishing kit.

 A Spiced Wine Lace Bra Kit contains:

-- A fat quarter of Microduoplex, Sheer Cup Lining, Super Simplex or Microlycra in Merlot or a half yard of Stretch Silk Satin in Cranberry plus a kit cut of Sheer Cup Lining in Merlot.
+- A fat quarter of Microduoplex, Sheer Cup Lining, Super Simplex, Microlycra or Tricot in Boysenberry or a half yard of Stretch Silk Satin in Cranberry plus a kit cut of matching Sheer Cup Lining.

-- Add an extra kit cut of Microduoplex or Sheer Cup Lining for larger sizes.
+- Add an extra kit cut of cup fabrics for larger sizes.

 - 28" x 14" of Powernet (specify regular or firm weight) in Merlot